linkedin/cruise-control/README.md

   * Resource utilization tracking for brokers, topics, and partitions.

-  * Query the current Kafka cluster state to see the online and offline partitions, in-sync and out-of-sync replicas, and distribution of replicas in the cluster.
+  * Query the current Kafka cluster state to see the online and offline partitions, in-sync and out-of-sync replicas, replicas under `min.insync.replicas`, online and offline logDirs, and distribution of replicas in the cluster.

   * Multi-goal rebalance proposal generation for:
     * Rack-awareness